Murciano207/SpookFinance-docs/getting-started/faq.md

 So instead of doing work and _paying_ fees to rebalance their portfolio, Yogi Pool creators _earn_ fees while traders do the rebalancing work for them.
 Conversely, traders benefit in two ways - high liquidity allows low slippage on "retail trades," and arbitrageurs can directly profit from swings in external market prices.

-For further technical details, please refer to our [white paper](https://balancer.finance/whitepaper.html).

 ### How do Yogi Pools charge fees and how much are they?

 Yogi pools charge a percentage of the input amount traded for each trade.
 The fee goes entirely to the Yogi Pool liquidity providers.
 In V2, there is a small additional protocol fee, charged as a percentage of the pool's swap fee percentage \(which can be zero\).